jdreo/frictionlesser/CONTRIBUTING.md

 Other
 -----

+The `parser.h` shows several classes that may load different ways to represent the expression tables (i.e. Neftel's convention or Zakiev's convention).

 Frictionlesser uses the [clutchlog project](https://nojhan.github.io/clutchlog/) for having nice, colored, logs that shows the log location.
 Its configuration is set in `log.cpp`.